Christian Bethancourt Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 8.9 K/9, which ranks 14th in MLB.
+- The pitching staff for the Blue Jays has a collective nine K/9, which ranks 13th in the league.

-- The Blue Jays have a 4.70 team ERA that ranks 18th across all league pitching staffs.
+- The Blue Jays' 4.57 team ERA ranks 15th among all league pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs allowed (20 total, 1.5 per game).
+- The Blue Jays give up the fifth-most home runs in baseball (22 total, 1.6 per game).

-- Berrios (0-2) makes the start for the Blue Jays, his third of the season.
+- Kikuchi (1-0) makes the start for the Blue Jays, his third of the season.

-- His most recent appearance was on Sunday against the Los Angeles Angels, when the righty threw four innings, surrendering four earned runs while giving up six hits.
+- His most recent appearance was on Sunday against the Los Angeles Angels, when the lefty tossed 4 1/3 innings, surrendering six earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.